-- End of Stage 1: A period where all or part abstraction of the Stage 1 annual volume is taken after commencement of the consent and after which a full 12 months of baseline monitoring data has been collected: - End of Stage 2: Three (3) irrigation seasons following date of commencement of the consents; - End of Stage 3: Six (6) irrigation seasons following date of commencement of the consents.
+End of Stage 1: A period where all or part abstraction of the Stage 1 annual volume is taken after commencement of the consent and after which a full 12 months of baseline

+End of Stage 2: 3 irrigation seasons following date of commencement of the consents; and

+End of Stage 3: 6 irrigation seasons following date of commencement of the consents;

-The main purpose of the SIMPR is to assess whether proceeding to the next stage would comply with Objective 1 of the GMCP.
+The main purpose of the SIMPR is to assess whether abstraction increasing to the subsequent development stage would remain compliant with Objective 1 of the GMCP.

-The SIMPR will be commissioned by the Council and shall be prepared by the nominated technical expert a suitably qualified hydrogeologist with experience and knowledge of the locality.
+The SIMPR will be commissioned by the Council and shall be prepared by a suitably qualified hydrogeologisthe nominated technical expert with experience and knowledge of the locality.

-The SIMPR shall include a detailed assessment of all environmental monitoring data including groundwater levels, salinity indicators, and water quality, and include consideration of spatial and temporal trends including potential effects of groundwater abstraction on water levels in a dune lake or natural wetland.
-If the potential for more than minor effects on a dune lake or natural wetland is identified, then the SIMPR will also include assessment of the likely significance of those effects prepared by a suitably qualified ecologist.
+The SIMPR shall include a detailed assessment of all environmental monitoring data including groundwater levels, salinity indicators, and water quality, and include consideration of spatial and temporal trends including potential effects of groundwater abstraction on water levels in dune lakes and natural wetlands.
+If the potential for more than minor effects on a surface water body is identified, then the SIMPR will also include assessment of the likely significance of those effects prepared by a suitably qualified ecologist.
 The SIMPR shall assess whether Objective 1 of this GMCP is being met at the current level of abstraction, and whether Objective 1 will be met at the next stage level of abstraction.
 The SIMPR may also consider the nature and scope of continued monitoring (i.e. monitoring frequency and intensity (type and number of samples)) and associated trigger levels.